redhat-developer/vscode-microprofile/README.md

 * `microprofile.tools.validation.expression.severity` : Validation severity for property expressions for MicroProfile `*.properties` files.
 Default is `error`.
 * `microprofile.tools.validation.unknown.severity` : Validation severity for unknown properties for MicroProfile `*.properties` files.
 Default is `warning`.
 * `microprofile.tools.validation.unknown.excluded` : Array of properties to ignore for unknown properties validation.
-Patterns can be used ('*' = any string, '?' = any character).
+Patterns can be used ('\*' = any string, '?' = any character).
 Default is `["*/mp-rest/providers/*/priority", "mp.openapi.schema.*", "kafka-streams.*", "camel.*"]`.
 * `microprofile.tools.codeLens.urlCodeLensEnabled` : Enable/disable the URL code lenses for REST services.
 Default is`true`.
 * `microprofile.tools.validation.value.severity`: Validation severity for property values for MicroProfile `*.properties` files.
 Default is `error`.
+* `microprofile.tools.validation.unassigned.excluded`: Array of properties to ignore for unassigned properties validation in Java files.
+Patterns can be used ('\*' = any string, '?' = any character).

 ### **Note for MicroProfile Rest Client properties**: